OmarAlBoustany/Omar-Portfolio/README.md

 The production files are generated in `dist/`.

-## Deploy from GitHub
+## Publishing

-Connect this repository to a static hosting service such as Cloudflare Pages or Netlify.
-Use:

-- Build command: `npm run build`
-- Output/publish directory: `dist`
-- Root directory: repository root

-Project pages use the root URL with a query parameter (for example, `/?project=argentum`), so static hosting works without server-side routing.
+GitHub Pages publishes this repository automatically.
+A push to `main` runs `.github/workflows/deploy.yml`, builds the site, and deploys `dist/`.
+Check the **Actions** tab for the result.
+The Vite base path in `vite.config.js` is `/Omar-Portfolio/`; keep it aligned with the repository name.
+Project pages use a query parameter, such as `/Omar-Portfolio/?project=argentum`.

 ## Edit content